 - Give anything in exchange for the hospitality you are offered.
 If your host, whom you suspect of having very little means, asks you to stay for dinner, prefer to accompany him to the market to make the necessary purchases for the meal (which you will pay for yourself) rather than giving him money.
 You help, without embarrassing your host.

 - Wear a slightly bare outfit.
 Shorts and sleeveless clothing are considered indecent in some less touristy areas.
 On the beaches, naturism is prohibited.
 Around the swimming pools of the big hotels, do not indulge in the joys of the Monokini either.
 This is a basic rule of respect for Moroccan staff.

 - Indulge in full tan on the terrace of a Riad, even run by Europeans.
 From one terrace to another, everything can be seen.

 - Make love in public.

-- Try to enter a mosque, a Kubba, a mausoleum that is not explicitly open to tourists.
+- Try to enter a mosque, a Kubba, or a mausoleum that is not explicitly open to tourists.

 - Blowing your nose in public, especially during a meal, is frowned upon.

 - Burping loudly at the end of a meal, under the pretext of respecting an old North African custom.
 Not all families do this.

 - Criticize the Moroccan organization (your interlocutors will not hesitate, but that does not give you the right to outbid), and especially religion or the monarchy.
 If your interlocutor questions you, you can express your thoughts and your astonishment in measured and respectful terms.
 We avoid getting into a political debate.

 Moroccans use much longer polite formulas than ours.
 They belong to an old code of practice still in force.
 Any statement that incorporates a verb in the future is accompanied by God, who is conjugated at all times...
 Inch Allah ("please God").
 And when the verb is in the past tense, it is Hamdoullilah ("thank God") that punctuates the sentence!.